ethanp/programming/Educational/XCode/StanfordFall2013/DyanamicMatchismo/readme.md

     * Green, Red, or Purple
     * 1, 2, or 3

-3. Start with 12 cards, but have the option of dealing 3 more at any time
+3. Start with 12 cards, but have the option of dealing 3 more at any time **CHECK**
     * Handle the case when there are no cards left in the deck

 4. The API must be generalized for the contents to be rendered in whatever way